massimocaprinali/cloud-foundry-public/nodejs-updates.md

 * [CVE-2015-8855](http://www-01.ibm.com/support/docview.wss?uid=swg21982852)
 * [CVE-2016-2108 CVE-2016-2107 CVE-2016-2105 CVE-2016-2106 CVE-2016-2109 CVE-2016-2176 ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.openssl.org/news/secadv/20160503.txt)

-Note that there is a known issue with npm v3 and the App Management inspector utility. npm 3.8.6 is the default with the 6.0.0 and 6.1.0 runtimes.
-If you want to use either of the 6.x runtimes and the inspector utility, you should specify a 2.x npm version in your package.json as a temporary workaround.
+Note that there is a known issue with NPM v3 and the App Management inspector utility.
+NPM 3.8.6 is the default with the 6.0.0 and 6.1.0 runtimes.
+If you want to use either of the 6.x runtimes and the inspector utility, you should specify a 2.x NPM version in your package.json as a temporary workaround.

 ## April 29, 2016: Updated Node.js buildpack v3.3-20160428-1409